exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 b = 6;    // Valid
 ```

-A common mistake is trying to call a method on a variable that has been
+A common mistake is trying to call a method or set/get a property on a
-set to `null`.
-This will cause the C# runtime to raise an
+variable whose value is `null`.
+This will cause the C# runtime
-exception called `NullReferenceException`.
+to raise an exception called `NullReferenceException`.

+The C# compiler can help us avoiding such errors.
+If we try to
-If you try to compile the following code:
+compile the following code:

 ```csharp
 string? userName = ...;